danhunsaker/calends/docs/php/usage.rst

       Returns a :php:class:`Calends` object spanning the gap between the current :php:class:`Calends` object and ``$c2``.
-If the current object and ``$c2`` overlap (and there is, therefore, no gap to return), returns an error.
+If the current object and ``$c2`` overlap (and there is, therefore, no gap to return), throws an error.

 Compare
 -------